Miss Pearson and Mrs Warner

 Reading

 In year 2, we seek to nurture a love of reading, by exposing the children to a wide range of high quality texts and genres including stories, poems and non-fiction books.
 Our focus is on developing pupils' competence in word reading and comprehension.
-We have shared story time each day, in addition to our daily phonics lessons and reading carousel.
+We will share story time each day, in addition to our daily phonics lessons and reading carousel.

 Phonics